Automation Testing Strategy for Enterprise: A Checklist

 Most businesses have a more or less well-defined process of how software should be released to production, which typically includes one or more test environments.
 Some release pipelines are mature and well-defined (for example, DevOps pipeline), and the process towards fast releases has either already started or has been excluded as not relevant.

-Anyway, you need to evaluate the current state of your test environments.
+Anyway, you need to evaluate the current state of your testing environments.
 Test automation is “deterministic”, where known inputs will produce predictable outputs.
 Thus, predictable test environments are a prerequisite for successful test automation.

 Also, you want consider the data that is part of the tests: